Make Japanese Friends Online and Go Beyond Language Exchange

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Finding people who have something in common with you is important and will lead to a more stable relationship than one in which you’re just using each other for something (like learning a language).
+Finding people with something in common with you will lead to a deeper and longer-lasting relationship than one in which you’re just using each other for something (like learning a language).

 What do you enjoy?
 What are your hobbies?
-Even if you aren’t located in Japan and can’t visit a bouldering gym or join a synchronized swimming meetup, the internet allows us to find a community for basically anything.
+The internet allows you to find a community for basically anything.

-For example, if one of your hobbies is playing video games, you could check out some Japanese streams of games on Twitch like “League of Legends” or “Fortnite.”
-If you’re really into gaming, you might even download the Japanese server of either game and find a few people to play with.
+- If you like playing video games, check out some Japanese streams of games on Twitch like “League of Legends” or “Fortnite.”
+You can even download the Japanese server of either game and find a few people to play with.

 Nervous about interacting with real Japanese speakers?
-You can try immersing yourself in the language before you give any other option a shot with FluentU.
+You can try immersing yourself in the language before you give one of these options a shot with FluentU.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.